vsch/kotlin-jdbc/README.md

 * validate-tables - validate that version table scripts and database agree

 * update-all - update all: functions, views, procedures, triggers.
-This runs the scripts corresponding to the database object.
+This runs the scripts corresponding to the database object for the requested version.

 * update-procedures
   update-procs - update stored procedures